E3 2021 - Everything you need to know

 Aside from a few fringe events, the main body of E3 will run from June 12 – 15.
 A video live stream will be available throughout all of these events, along with forums and ‘lounges’ that try to enhance the social aspect.

-A few events fall outside of that, but if you are registered and have the app, it should all be pretty straightforward.
+A few events fall outside of that, but we’ll link the individual stream locations here as we find them out.

 Who will be there?